MicrosoftDocs/microsoft-365-docs/microsoft-365/topics/trial-topics.md

 The choice of these strategies is a balance of the following two factors:

 - Having enough data to generate meaningful topics.
-The AI in Viva Topics is tuned to work on large datasets, ideally ones that have more than 10,000 documents.
+The AI in Topics is tuned to work on large datasets, ideally ones that have more than 10,000 documents.
 - Not generating so many topics during the trial period that evaluating them during the available time period is overwhelming.

 For most organizations, the second strategy produces the best outcome.

 > [!NOTE]
-> Due to the number of documents required by the AI, we recommend that you run Viva Topics trials on a production tenant.
+> Due to the number of documents required by the AI, we recommend that you run Topics trials on a production tenant.
 There's no impact on the performance of the tenant during this period.
-Only users who have a trial license can access Viva Topics user experiences.
+Only users who have a trial license can access Topics user experiences.

 #### Roles